WUWM: History

 However, its signal was largely limited to the area around the UW-Milwaukee campus and Milwaukee's East Side.
-That changed in 1978, when WITI owner Storer Broadcasting donated space on the WITI TV Tower for the station, allowing it to eventually have the same signal range as the area's television stations, including channel 6.
+That changed in 1978, when WITI owner Storer Broadcasting donated space on its tower for the station, allowing it to eventually have the same signal range as the area's television stations, including channel 6.
 It was originally limited to 1,500 watts due to a glut of stations on the lower end of the FM dial in the Chicago-Milwaukee-Madison axis.
 However, a change in FCC regulations gave priority to fully qualified public radio stations.
-It gradually increased its power to 15,500 watts, giving it full-power status that reached the full Milwaukee market.
+It gradually increased its power to 15,500 watts, giving it a coverage area comparable to those of the major commercial FM stations in the Milwaukee market.

 Its weekday schedule changed in 1988, going with all news, talk and information.
-That was well before most NPR stations in large cities around the U.S. made a similar move, replacing weekday music shows with spoken-word programming.
+That was well before most NPR stations in markets of Milwaukee's size made a similar move, replacing weekday music shows with spoken-word programming.

 In January 2010, WUWM's studios moved from the Shops of Grand Avenue to facilities in the Chase Tower in Downtown Milwaukee.
 The Chase Tower has studios, offices and production stations for recording upcoming shows and features.

 Until December 2013, the station broadcast using HD Radio technology.
 It operated an automated AAA station on its second HD digital subchannel, known as The Deuce.
 The HD transmitter broke down in December 2013, and WUWM opted not to replace it.
 According to the station's general manager at the time, Dave Edwards (who was also the chairman of the NPR board), the HD2 stream attracted minimal listenership over the air, and only 200 listeners per week online.
 With little outside of a small jump in audio quality on the main signal to justify the technology, station officials concluded it was not worth the effort to bring the HD transmitter back online.